Small Business Planning: How to Stop Spinning Your Wheels and Kickstart Business Growth

 3. Create KPI's to achieve your Top 4

-Looks back at the 4 things you want to achieve and set yourself KPI’s which will help you stay on this path of clear purpose.
+Looks back at the 4 things you want to achieve and set small business KPI’s which will help you stay on this path of clear purpose.
 Track and measure your business performance against these KPI’s, reward yourself when you're doing great, and take corrective action when needed to improve the outcome.

 Your KPI's might be: